breatheco-de/exercise-terminal-challenge/README.md

 > :exclamation: We strongly recommend reading [The Command Line lesson](https://4geeks.com/lesson/the-command-line-the-terminal) on the 4Geeks.com platform.

 💻 The challenge is built for computers using the Linux bash.
-Use [Gitpod](https://gitpod.io) if you need a terminal in the cloud.
+Use Codespaces or Gitpod if you are running on Windows (instructions below).

 ## 🌱  How to start this project